BalajiJagadeesan/Selector-HTML/readme.txt

 ├───images -contains all the images used by the application │
 └───js
-        browsercheck.js - Contains the logics to check whether the browser is compatabile or not cookies.js - Contains logic to store and retrieve cookies post.js - Contains the logic to post the output to the HTML page dynamically question.js -The main js file that is used to generate elements on to the page dynamically.
+        browsercheck.js - Contains the logics to check whether the browser is compatible or not cookies.js - Contains logic to store and retrieve cookies post.js - Contains the logic to post the output to the HTML page dynamically question.js -The main js file that is used to generate elements on to the page dynamically.